iifl-logo

 People tend to carry all their credit and debit cards in their wallet.
 It may be a tad risky, but it is so much more convenient.
 Sounds good; till you actually end up losing your wallet!
 Nowadays, people don’t carry too much of cash as access to cash is much easier and most payments are done digitally.
 The real risk in losing your wallet is losing your debit cards and credit cards as they have monetary value embedded in them.

-Banks and even financial advisors keep telling you the dos and don’ts about carrying all your cards in your wallet.
 In cities like Mumbai or Bengaluru, where roads and metros are awfully crowded, it is very likely that your wallet could get picked or you may lose your wallet.
-What do you do in such circumstances?
+Let’s understand what to do if wallet is stolen with credit and debit cards.

-The first thing you must do when you realize you have lost your wallet is to immediately dial the call centre of the debit card / credit card issuer and inform them about the loss of card.
-Quite often, people do not report the loss of card and spend time searching for the card rather than report the loss.
-They apprehensive that by reporting the loss of the card, they will have to go through the rigmarole of blocking their cards, getting new cards issued; disrupting financial activities for a few days.
-Despite the inconveniences involved, it is always best to immediately intimate your bank about the loss.
+The first thing you must do when you realize ‘I lost my wallet!’ is to immediately dial the call centre of the debit card/credit card issuer and inform them about the loss of the card.
+Quite often, people do not report the loss of a card and spend time searching for it rather than reporting the loss.
+They are apprehensive that by reporting the loss of the card, they will have to go through the rigmarole of blocking their cards, getting new cards issued, and disrupting financial activities for a few days.
+Despite the inconveniences involved, it is always best to immediately inform your bank about the loss.

 As an additional measure of caution, you can also block the debit or credit card from your online banking interface or even your mobile app interface.
 In fact, if you have a mobile app interface, it is a lot easier as you can access your accounts with a simple 4-digit MPIN, rather than remember a complex algorithm of usernames and passwords.
 Even if you have the facility, it is always best to first inform the bank about the loss and then block your card via your online app.

 People normally ask if this is mandatory.
 While not all banks insist on this, it is always better to back up your card blockage with a first information report (FIR) filed at the nearest police station.
 Remember to file the FIR in the police jurisdiction under which the place of loss falls.
 That is the legal requirement.
-Once you file the FIR, you are given a copy of the FIR and that will be useful when you apply for issue of fresh debit / credit card.
+Once you file the FIR, you are given a copy of the FIR, and that will be useful when you apply for the issue of a fresh debit/credit card.

 When unscrupulous elements get their hands on your card, they normally wait for a few hours before they use the card.
 They typically do small transactions that are not easily traced since most of us tend to ignore such transactions.
-Also, with the touch-less facility available now, people can actually use your card for small transactions up to a value of Rs2000.
+Also, with the touchless facility available now, people can actually use their card for small transactions up to a value of Rs 2000.
 These things you can check, either with your online app or with the call centre.

 Invest wise with Expert advice